 When watering the plants, use rainwater or distilled water (available from supermarkets and drug stores).
-Tap water and even bottled water is often too high in minerals and contains other additives that can be toxic to carnivorous plants.
+Tap water and even bottled water is often too high in minerals and contains other additives that can be toxic to the plants.

-Water around the base of the plants and avoid splashing water on the leaves.
+Water around the base of the plants and avoid splashing it on the leaves.
 In the environment of a terrarium, water droplets do not dry quickly from the surface of the leaves and can encourage fungus and diseases.
 Keep the terrarium moist and the humidity high but leave the top of the terrarium open to encourage air movement and of course, to allow flies and other small insects to visit.
 Sealing the top of the terrarium can cause mildew.

 If growing carnivorous plants in pots, the Tray Method works well.
 Simply place the pot into a shallow tray, and add water to the tray.
 The plants will absorb water through the drainage holes of the pot.

-Provide a Light Source
+Providing a Light Source

 Carnivorous plants need a consistent source of light, either natural or artificial, but do not leave a terrarium in direct sunlight.
 The light intensifies quickly and creates heat within the closed environment of a glass terrarium, and the increased heat can burn and kill the plants.

 Different species of carnivorous plants have different light requirements, and adjusting the lighting intensity may be necessary to encourage healthy growth.
-Most plants will thrive under bright but indirect sunlight, or under a fluorescent light source designed for growing plants indoors.
+Most plants will thrive under bright but indirect sunlight or under a fluorescent light source designed for growing plants indoors.

 Perhaps the most recognizable plant that eats bugs is the Venus Fly Trap.
 Lined with hair-like triggers, the pads of the Venus Fly Trap spring shut to trap ants, flies and other small insect prey.
-The pads cannot reach out to capture prey, but lie in wait for an unsuspecting bug to crawl across the pad in their own search for food.
+The pads cannot reach out to capture prey but lie in wait for an unsuspecting bug to crawl across the pad in their own search for food.
 The insect brushes against the hairs, triggering the fly trap's pads to snap shut around its meal.
-After digesting its meal, the pads then dies back and should be removed.
+After digesting its meal, the pads then die and should be removed.

-At the end of the annual growing season, move the Venus Fly trap into a cool environment where the leaves and pads die back as the plant enters into its dormancy stage.
-Venus Fly Trap plants that are kept in a warm environment all year round will not go dormant, and will grow weak and spindly over time.
+At the end of the annual growing season, move the Venus Fly Trap into a cool environment where the leaves and pads die back as the plant enters into its dormancy stage.
+Venus Fly Trap plants that are kept in a warm environment all year round will not go dormant and will grow weak and spindly over time.

-Though inexpensive and commonly available, the Venus Fly Trap can be a challenging plant for beginning hobbyists to grow due to its dormancy requirements, or should be grown as Annuals.
+Though inexpensive and commonly available, the Venus Fly Trap can be a challenging plant for beginning hobbyists to grow due to its dormancy requirements, or should be grown as annuals.

 There are many varieties of Sundew plants available in a variety of shapes and colors.
 Most are from humid, tropical areas and will thrive in a properly prepared terrarium.

 These interesting plants hold a watery reservoir at the bottom of their vase-shaped leaves that forms a pitfall trap.
-The insides of the leaves are lined with downward pointing hairs, making it difficult for a captured bug to climb back out of the plant after being lured into it by the fragrance of the sweet liquid at the bottom of the pitfall trap.
+The insides of the leaves are lined with downward-pointing hairs, making it difficult for a captured bug to climb back out of the plant after being lured into it by the fragrance of the sweet liquid at the bottom of the pitfall trap.